Multiple Suicide Bombings In Afghanistan Leave Dozens Dead, Scores Wounded

 Islamic State claimed responsibility for the attack via its news agency.
 The group said it was targeting the intelligence headquarters.

 In Kandahar, a suicide bomber drove his explosives-laden van into a foreign-force convoy, police said, according to Reuters.
-The 11 children killed studied at a nearby madrassa, or religious school, Matiullah Zhman, a spokesman for Kandahar police, was quoted by Reuters as saying.
+The 11 children killed were students at a nearby madrassa, or religious school, says Matiullah Zhman, a spokesman for Kandahar police quoted by Reuters.
 There was no immediate claim of responsibility in that attack.

+A spokesman for Resolute Support, a NATO-led training mission for Afghan forces, says eight Romanian soldiers attached to the unit were also wounded in the attack.

+"Our thoughts and prayers are with those wounded, and with the innocent Afghans whose lives were needlessly taken from them by the enemies of Afghanistan," Gen. John Nicholson, Resolute Support commander, said in a statement.

 In the Kabul attacks, Shah Marai, a photographer for Agence France Press (AFP), was among those killed.
 Sharifi, the director of the journalist group, said at least seven of journalists lost their lives.